Losant/losant-docs/docs/workflows/data/mongo.md

 ![MongoDB Node Connection Configuration](/images/workflows/data/mongodb-node-connection.png "MongoDB Node Connection Configuration")

 When configuring the connection, you must provide a Mongo [Connection String URI](https://docs.mongodb.com/manual/reference/connection-string/), which must include a database name.
 You also choose here what collection that the node will be operating on.
-Both of these fields accept [template strings](/workflows/accessing-payload-data/#template-strings), and so can be configured with values from the current workflow payload.
+Both of these fields accept [string templates](/workflows/accessing-payload-data/#string-templates), and so can be configured with values from the current workflow payload.
 In the example above, the Mongo node has been configured to connect to the `embree` database at `example.com` with the username `user` and the password `pass`, and the node will be using the collection `alertMapping`.

 ![MongoDB Node Operation](/images/workflows/data/mongodb-node-operation.png "MongoDB Node Operation")